top of page

 Military transcripts may show credit recommendations for military occupational specialty (MOS) training, Army Advanced Individual Training (AIT), completed courses, and other military jobs.

-The number of credits recommended by ACE can help determine how your military experience may transfer to civilian colleges and universities.
+The number of credits ACE recommends can help determine how your military experience may transfer to civilian colleges and universities.

-When you're ready to begin the college application process, there are a few things you'll need to do to ensure that your military experience is taken into account.
+When you're ready to begin the college application process, there are a few things you'll need to do to ensure that your military experience is considered.

 Make sure you speak with your admissions counselor and confirm the institution you're interested in accepts military units.